liangkunn/Medical-Image-Segmentation-and-Re-coloriazation/README.md

 # Medical-Image-Segmentation-and-Re-coloriazation
-A simple segmentation and re-colorization task using UNET architecture \t Data is a zip file, MedImg
+A simple segmentation and re-colorization task using UNET architecture.
+Data is a zip file, MedImg